tock/tock/doc/courses/rustconf/capsule.md

 `enum`).
 When the alarm fires, sample the first sensor.
 In the first ready event, orint out the value and sample the second sensor.
 In the second event handler, sample the third.

+#### 9DOF and Virtual Alarms Quiz (20m)

+Your `rustconf` capsule used the fxos8700 and virtualized alarms.
+Take a look at the code behind each of these services to answer these questions:

+1. Is the 9DOF sensor on-chip or a separate chip connected over a bus?
+2. What happens if you request two 9DOF sensors (e.g., acceleration and gyro) back-to-back?
+3. Is there a limit on how many virtual alarms can be created?
+4. How many virtual alarms does the Hail boot sequence create?